killeent/mesosphere_challenge/README.md

 us to create elevators that only service certain ranges of the building.
 For example, many buildings have elevators that only service a certain range of floors.

+The setDesiedFloor function is necessary for the ECS system to a move an elevator, without a request, and to decouple the SCAN functionality as best we can.

 class organization: